vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

 6. We now have two different groups for our data, based on this selected split.
 Treat each of these as separate datasets, and find the best split for each by going back to step 1 for each group.
 7. Continue this process recursively, until you have reached some stopping criterion for each group—for instance, stop splitting a group further when it has only 20 items in it.

-Handling Dates
+### Handling Dates

-Since have some important in some context but may less important in different context, e.g. yesterday, tomorrow,lastweek, holiday, day of week, day of month fastai provide function add_datepart to do this task
+Since date type have some important in some context but less so in different context, e.g. yesterday, tomorrow,lastweek, holiday, day of week, day of month fastai provide function add_datepart to do this task

 ```
 df_test = pd.read_csv(path/'Test.csv', low_memory=False)
 df_test = add_datepart(df_test, 'saledate')